MONDO VIDEO! is the Best Kept Secret When it Comes to Epic Basement Video Stores, and You Have to See it to Believe It! [EXCLUSIVE VIDEO]

 What do you think is the most essential thing you want people to know about MONDO VIDEO! and its mission?

 It started as me wanting to build my dream throwback video store – and am stoked I achieved what I set-out to do; but along the way, it ultimately became much more than me proving something to myself.
 First and foremost, my kids will know what a video store was like.
 That alone is worth all the (literal) blood, sweat (and maybe some) tears that this build-out caused, but there was a whole’lotta joy during the process, too.
-Now that it’s “complete” (remember: One More Thing Video!), the mission for MONDO VIDEO! is simple: to bring total radness into people’s lives and celebrate this killer era.
+Now that it’s “complete” (remember: One More Thing Video!), the mission for MONDO VIDEO! is simple: to bring total radness into people’s lives and celebrate this killer era together.

 What’s next for you and MONDO VIDEO!?

-There’s a handful of things cookin’: I was hired to write a reboot of Attack of the Killer Tomatoes– which was completed and turned in and then 2020 as we know it hit, so we’ll see what comes of it now that the smoke is clearing in the production world.
+There’s a handful of things cookin’: I was hired to write a reboot of Attack of the Killer Tomatoes– which was completed and turned in and then 2020 as we know it hit, so we’ll see what comes of it now that the smoke has cleared in the production world.
 I’ve got a couple of Horror novels currently in the works and now that the video store has been birthed, it’s time to start creating some fun content I’ve been kicking around during its construction.
 I’ve had a MONDO VIDEO!
 Instagram account up for a few years now and it’s been a REAL CHORE shooting every photo with a blurred background and tight frame to hide the developing vid store – so I’m super-excited to let that camera breathe from here on out!

 ED NOTE: Check out MONDO VIDEO! on Instagram @mondo_video